4 DAYS FROM $1,599

 Choice of tours in Vienna, afternoon sailing to Budapest

-This morning you’ll have two included tour choices for discovering more of Vienna.
+This morning you’ll have two included tour choices to discover more of Vienna.
 Come explore Schönbrunn Palace, a 1,441-room Baroque marvel that was the Habsburg’s summer home.
 Today it is a symbol of the city and a UNESCO World Heritage Site.
 Your other choice is a visit to the Kunsthistorisches Museum (the Museum of Art History).
 It is Austria’s largest art museum and home to 2,100 objects that were part of the Habsburg’s collection.

 Discover the best of Budapest